* Blasphemy: Blasphemy is the act of swearing using God’s name, saying bad things about God, or doing disrespectful things against God

 * Gospel: Word of the Lord

 * Grace: Receiving something we don’t deserve.
-By His grace, God forgives sins and gives us His love even though we don’t deserve it.
+God forgives sins and gives us His love through His grace even though we don’t deserve it.
 We cannot earn His grace; it’s His gift to us when we accept the sacrifice that Christ made for us on the cross.

 Grace = the merciful kindness of God and His blessing that turns people’s hearts to Christ and gives them the knowledge of how to change and conform to Jesus.